oracle/odpi/doc/src/installation.rst

 64-bit, matching your application and ODPI-C library (if one is created separately).

 On Linux, ODPI-C first searches for a library called "libclntsh.so" using the `standard library search order
 <http://man7.org/linux/man-pages/man8/ld.so.8.html>`__.
-If this is not found,
+If this is not
-it will then search for "libclntsh.so.12.1" and then for "libclntsh.so.11.1" before returning an error.
+found, it will then search for "libclntsh.so.18.1", "libclntsh.so.12.1" and then for "libclntsh.so.11.1".
+If no library is found, then ``$ORACLE_HOME/lib/libclntsh.so`` is checked.
+If no library is found there, then an error is returned.

 Oracle Instant Client Zip